kobertlam/Election_Analysis/README.md

 ## Election Audit Summary
 The script [PyPoll_Challenge.py](PyPoll_Challenge.py) we developed in this analysis can be modified so that it can be used in other elections.
-1. Provide a breakdown of the number of votes and the percentage of the total votes each candidate received for each county
+1. Provide a breakdown of the number of votes and the percentage of the total votes each candidate received **for each county**
     - Create a list of dictionaries `county_candidate_data = []` where the keys are "county", "candidate" and "counts", and each county and each candidate, and the corresponding vote counts are the values for those keys.
     - In each row read from the CSV data file, if the current county and candidate is NOT in the dictionary `county_candidate_data`, append a new record to the dictionary.
     ```
-    county_candiate_data.append({"county":"Arapahoe", "candidate":"Charles Casper Stockham", "counts":0})
+    county_candidate_data.append({"county":"Arapahoe", "candidate":"Charles Casper Stockham", "counts":0})
     ```
     - Add a vote to that county-candidate's vote count.
     ```
     county_candidate_date[i]["counts"] += 1
     ```
     -  Write a for-loop to get the county from the dictionary `county_candidate_data`:
-        -  Retrieve the candidate name and the vote count for that candidate.
+        -  Retrieve the candidate name and the vote count for that candidate in that county.
         -  Calculate the votes as a percentage of the total votes of that county.
         -  Print the county-candidate results to the terminal and output file.

-2. ssg
+2. Generalize the script to analyse election results for different states
+    - Assuming the source file [election_results.csv](Resources/election_results.csv) also included the "State" info
+    - Create a list of dictionaries `state_county_candidate_data = []` where the keys are "state", "county", "candidate" and "counts", and each state and each county and each candidate, and the corresponding vote counts are the values for those keys.
+    - In each row read from the CSV data file, if the current state and county and candidate is NOT in the dictionary `state_county_candidate_data`, append a new record to the dictionary.
+    ```
+    state_county_candidate_data.append({"state":"Colorado", "county":"Arapahoe", "candidate":"Charles Casper Stockham", "counts":0})
+    ```
+    - Add a vote to that state-county-candidate's vote count.
+    ```
+    state_county_candidate_date[i]["counts"] += 1
+    ```
+    -  Use for-loop to get the state list from the dictionary `state_county_candidate_data`:
-    - gsdg
+        -  For each state:
+            -  Use for-loop to get the county list of this state.
-    - sgdg
+            -  For each county:

-provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+                -  Retrieve the candidate name and the vote count for that candidate in that county.
+                -  Calculate the votes as a percentage of the total votes of that county.
+                -  Print the county-candidate results to the terminal and output file.
+                -  Print the winning candidate information for this county.
+            -  Retrieve the vote counts in that state.
+            -  Calculate the votes as a percentage of the total votes of all the states.
+            -  Print the results to the terminal and output file.